 Transparency and Election Reform

 In addition, I have been one of the most vocal proponents of improving and expanding the civil rights and civil liberties for all Marylanders.
-I was an early and strident supporter of both the Maryland DREAM Act and Marriage Equality, and have worked with my colleagues to try and ban conversion therapy.
+I was an early and strident supporter of both the Maryland DREAM Act, Marriage Equality, transgender rights, a ban on conversion therapy, and reintegration efforts for ex-offenders and returning citizens.
 However, there are still many civil rights issues facing us from voting rights to housing and workplace discrimination.
 You can count on me to continue to stand up for those that have been marginalized.